CathedralCode/Builder/README.md

 If newer version of Builder may replace this with fixes/features/etc

-Don’t edit this file, you changes will be lost!
+Don’t edit this file, your changes will be lost!

-### ModelTable
+### DataTable

-Basicaly this is a TableGateway, it this the database lifting and returns the Entities.
+Basicaly this is a TableGateway, it does the database lifting and returns the Entities.

-Again, Builder checks the version of this and it will be reokaced for newer versions.
+Again, Builder checks the version of this and it will be replaced with newer versions.

 Don’t edit.

-### Class Name Conventions

-If a table name ends in an s, I assume its a plural.

-So the model will keep the s, but the Entity will drop it.

-E.g.

-    Table users
-    Model = UsersTable
-    Ebtity = User

-## Requirements
+## Requirements: Runtime

-### Module & Directories
+### Module & Directories (Only if you want to write to file)

 The namespace passed to a manger needs to be an existing module.